01 of 09

 Asssemble and Paint the Feet For Miniature Crows

 The feet for the miniature crows and ravens are made by twisting sections of fine wire together then folding back the ends of the wire to make the toes.
-You can make a set of two legs at once by twisting four, 1 1/2 inch (4 cm) lengths of wire tightly together.
-I use fine beading wire from a spool.
-36 gauge wire works well for 1:12 (dollhouse ) scale birds.
+You can make a set of two legs at once by twisting four, 1 1/2 inch (4 centimeters) lengths of wire tightly together.
+You can use fine beading wire from a spool.
+36 gauge wire works well for 1:12 (dollhouse) scale birds.

 Once you have the lengths of wire evenly twisted along their length, use fine bent nose tweezers or a set of needle nose pliers to separate out the four toes from the ends of the wire.
 Bend three ends of the wire forward and one back on each foot.
 Trim the wire toes to shape with end cutters.